ethsana/sana-docs/docs/access-the-sana/keep-your-data-alive.md

 ```

 :::info
-Once your batch has been purchased, it will take a few minutes for other Bee nodes in the Swarm to catch up and register your batch.
+Once your batch has been purchased, it will take a few minutes for other Ant nodes in the Sana to catch up and register your batch.
 Allow some time for your batch to propagate in the network before proceeding to the next step.
 :::

 Look out for more ways to more accurately estimate the correct size of your batch coming soon!